 Romanesco Cauliflower Pasta with Olives, Capers, and Parsley

-- 1 head of romanesco (or cauliflower)
+- 1 large head of romanesco or cauliflower (roughly 1.5 to 2 lbs)

-- 2 heaping tablespoons extra virgin olive oil, divided
+- 2 heaping tablespoons extra virgin olive oil divided

 - kosher salt